Getting started with Arch Linux

 sgdisk --list-types

-Set up for a single SSD with a GPT partition table that contains two partitions:
+Layout for a single SSD with a GPT partition table that contains two partitions:

-- partition 1 - EFI boot partition (ESP) - size
+- Partition 1 - EFI boot partition (ESP) - size

 1GiB